 Have you noticed something strange about advertisements for car loans lately?
 It turns out that some lenders are now willing to stretch out car loan payments over an astounding 84 months.
 For those counting, that is seven whole years.
 Is a seven-year auto loan a good idea, or should you stick with a shorter loan term?

-Benefits of an 84-Month Auto Loan
+84-Month Auto Loan Benefits

 Lower payments are the main advantage of an 84-month auto loan.
 However, if your interest rate is much higher on an 84-month car loan than it would be on a 60 or 72-month car loan, you may end up with payments that are similar to a shorter-term car loan.